 Surgery around the eye or forehead can sometimes result in bruising (black eye).
 This requires no treatment and will disappear after approximately one week.
 To minimize the bruising, place a few extra pillows under your head in bed at night.
-If you are still unhappy with the condition of the wound, contact your own GP.
-Avoid damage to the wound.
+If you are still unhappy with the condition of the wound, contact your own General Practitioner (GP).
 If the wound is in an area where it might be stretched, try to avoid strenuous exercise for approximately two weeks after the stitches have been removed.
+This will help reduce the risk of the wound coming open and of the scar stretching.

-If the wound becomes painful, red and inflamed within 48 to 72 hours after the initial discomfort has stopped, infection may be present, and you should consult your GP or practice nurse.
+If the wound becomes painful, red, and inflamed after the initial discomfort from the surgery has stopped, infection may be present, and you should consult your GP or practice nurse in case you need to take a course of antibiotics.